 Welcome to The Big Anxiety, 2022!
-Since our last major festival in 2019, the world has changed.
+Since our last full-scale festival in Sydney in 2019, the world has changed.
 The arts sector was decimated as a result of shutdowns, while the mental health system has struggled to deal with the fallout of COVID, as well as the devastating impact of bushfires, drought and floods in many regions.

 The need for a creative and cultural approach to mental health has never been greater.

 Mental ill-health and suicide in Australia directly cost the country between $43 and $70 billion in 2018-2019.
 These pre-COVID figures come from the Productivity Commission Inquiry Report (2020), which exposed critical gaps in the mental health system.
 Most notably, it found the system to be insufficiently people-focused; ill equipped to meet changing community needs, particularly in a time of crisis; and disproportionately focused on clinical services (thereby overlooking the importance of external, social factors).

 The World Health Organisation suggests that up to 80% of people with mental health issues don’t seek help.
 In Australia, it is generally estimated that ~65% of those with mental health concerns do not seek help (far higher in less advantaged or marginalised populations); and recent research indicates that more than 50% of those who take their own lives have not reached out for help.

 This is a communications and engagement challenge that requires innovative people-focused, design thinking — and solutions that go beyond the narrow realm of clinical practice or ‘awareness raising’.
 We need creative, trauma-informed ways to connect with people facing challenges — often linked to catastrophic events — within their communities.
 This means working together, combining insights and expertise from lived experience, arts, science, health and community practice.
 It also means privileging and learning from First Nations cultures, which have always understood the inexorable links between arts, culture and health.